tomdjong/UniMath/README.md

 - UniMath/Partiality/PartialElements.v

-  General theory of partial elements, i.e. the lift of a type and the lift of a set as a dcpo with bottom
+  General theory of partial elements, i.e. the lifting of a type and the lifting of a set as a dcpo with bottom
 - UniMath/Partiality/LiftMonad.v

-  The monad structure on the lift and the Kleisli extension as a dcpo morphism
+  The monad structure of the lifting and the Kleisli extension as a dcpo morphism
 - UniMath/Partiality/PCF.v

   The results on PCF: most importantly Soundness and Adequacy